sanbuddhacharyas/sanbuddhacharyas.github.io/_projects/3_project.md

 ---
 layout: page
-title: project 3
+title: Bigdata stock market analysis and prediction using LSTM
 description: a project that redirects to another website
-img: assets/img/7.jpg
+img:
 redirect: https://unsplash.com
 importance: 3
-category: work
+category: College
 ---

 Every project has a beautiful feature showcase page.